Our duties include to seize stray dogs, inspect and licence animal establishments and promote responsible pet ownership within the borough.

 - if it had a collar with a tag

 - when and where it was last seen

-- a contact telephone number for you.
+- a contact telephone number and address for you.

 You should also get in contact with Battersea Dogs & Cats Home in case your dog is already in their care.